-Welcome: Criminal defense attorney David Frank is based in Austin, Texas and has a reputation for being a tough and experienced criminal trial lawyer.
+WELCOME: Austin Criminal Defense lawyer David Frank is based in Texas and has a reputation for being an experienced criminal trial lawyer.
 In April of 2014 he challenged the Texas Mandatory DWI Blood Draw Statute in two test cases.
 The appellate courts agreed and found that the Mandatory Blood Draw Statute runs afoul of the Fourth Amendment.
 In November 2014 he helped lead a State-Wide effort against a SOAH rule change.
 That effort led to a simpler process to subpoena witnesses for ALR Hearings.
 He is the Past President of the Austin Criminal Defense Lawyers Association and currently serves on the Texas Criminal Defense Lawyers Association Strike Force Committee.

-Well known among members of the Austin Criminal Defense Lawyers Association, Mr. Frank has devoted his practice to representing individuals accused of crimes.
-His practice includes defending against all felony and misdemeanor arrests such as DWI and DUI, theft, robbery, burglary, marijuana possession, drug possession, aggravated assault, misapplication of fiduciary property, fraud, resisting arrest, credit card abuse, and family violence.
+Well known among members of the Austin Criminal Defense Lawyer Association, Mr. Frank has devoted his practice to representing individuals accused of crimes.
+His practice includes defending against all felony and misdemeanor arrests including Driving While Intoxicated DWI and DUI, theft, robbery, burglary, marijuana possession, drug possession, aggravated assault, misapplication of fiduciary property, fraud, resisting arrest, credit card abuse, and family violence.

 His many years of practice in the Austin and Travis County areas have given him a unique insight in dealing with the courts.
 As a criminal defense attorney, avoiding unfair penalties is the primary goal.
 Mr. Frank explores alternatives to incarceration as he works to resolve his cases.
 As a criminal defense attorney, he knows the prosecutors and the judges – and that is essential to being effective in the courtroom.
 Unlike some attorneys who advertise that they are “criminal defense trial lawyers” despite the fact that they never have taken a case to jury trial, Mr. Frank actually does try his cases.